FlightGear/flightgear/README.md

 You can download brand-new releases (including release candidates) of FlightGear from GitLab [here](https://gitlab.com/flightgear/fgmeta/-/releases).
 Old releases can be downloaded from the FlightGear website [here](https://www.flightgear.org/download/).

+## Building

+If you would like to compile FlightGear from source, please see the [build guide](BUILDING.md).

 ## Documentation

 > ⚠️ FlightGear is undergoing a major revamping of its documentation in order to improve the quality of information, pool information into a single location, and provide it in a modern and easily accessible format built with modern tooling.